Tprs. James R. DeLoach and Steven J. Niewiek died as the result of a patrol car/train accident in Waterford Township on February 1, 1992.

 Waterford Township Police Department investigated the patrol car/train accident.

-Trooper DeLoach was the 42nd MSP office to die in the line of duty.
+Trooper DeLoach was the 42nd MSP officer to die in the line of duty.

 Trooper Niewiek was the 43rd MSP officer to die in the line of duty.